Denis-Paul/finance-tracker/README.md

 Check the application here: https://finance-tracker-40651.herokuapp.com/

-TODO:
+What will be added next:

-* Add refresh prices button or refresh prices in real time
+* refresh prices button or refresh prices in real time
-* Add a (tracked) stocks newsfeed using an API
+* newsfeed (using an API) for tracked stocks
-* Add a page for crypto (same as you have for stocks)
+* new page for cryptocurrencies (same as stocks page)
-* Change user profile and add photo and more details
+* settings for user profile to add and change photo and add more details
-* Add a page for every stock and crypto and watch the price in real time
+* new page for every tracked stock and cryptocurrency where the price is displayed in real time
-* Add buy/sell buttons for stocks
+* buy/sell buttons for stocks and cryptocurrencies